ibexa/documentation-developer/docs/guide/content_rendering/templates/custom_view_matcher.md

-# Add custom view matcher
+# Create custom view matcher

-In addition to the [built-in view matchers](view_matcher_reference.md), you can also add custom matchers to use in [template configuration](template_configuration.md#view-rules-and-matching).
+In addition to the [built-in view matchers](view_matcher_reference.md), you can also create custom matchers to use in [template configuration](template_configuration.md#view-rules-and-matching).

 To do it, create a matcher class that extends `Ibexa\Core\MVC\Symfony\Matcher\ContentBased\MultipleValued`.